Life Insurance Claim Delays and Denials » Life Insurance Lawyer Serving CT

 The Policy Lapsed Due to Nonpayment

 Life insurance companies provide coverage in exchange for policyholders’ premium payments.
 If a policyholder does not remit payment when due, life insurance coverage may lapse and terminate and beneficiaries’ claims will be denied.
+If your claim was denied due to a lapse in coverage, you should fight back because beneficiaries can often get paid on lapsed policies.

-If your claim was denied due to lapse in coverage, you should fight back because beneficiaries can often get paid on lapsed policies.
-Every state regulates the termination of life insurance coverage, and often life insurance companies and employers who provide group life insurance coverage to employees fail to follow those regulations, resulting in nonpayment of premiums that is not the fault of the policyholder.
+Every state regulates the termination of life insurance coverage, and sometimes life insurance companies and employers who provide group life insurance coverage to employees fail to follow those regulations, resulting in nonpayment of premiums that is not the fault of the policyholder.

 If your claim was denied due to lapse, we may be able to get you paid.
 Call us to discuss your claim.